dotnet/designs/accepted/2022/dotnet-release-labels.md

 - show support status label, if
   - support status is "Preview"
   - support status is "Go Live"
-  - support status is (Maintence or  EOL)
+  - support status is (Maintenance or  EOL)
 - else show release type

 Note: "latest" will never be shown as a single most relevant label.
 Doing so might mislead users.